 - European Views of the Americas 1493 to 1750: An index for libraries, scholars and individuals interested in European works that relate to the Americas.

 - Heritage Quest: A collection of genealogies, local histories, primary source materials, and genealogical and local history serials.
-Get remote access.
+Available through the Library of Virginia .
+How to get a LVA library card.

 - Milestone Documents in American History: Contains 130 full-text primary source documents with expert analysis and commentary.